PNNL-Comp-Mass-Spec/Protein-File-Reader/Readme.md

-The ProteinFileReader DLL can be used to open a Fasta file or delimited text file with protein names and sequences and return each protein present.
+The ProteinFileReader DLL can be used to open a FASTA file or delimited text file with protein names and sequences and return each protein present.
 * It can read both plain text files and gzipped files, for example E_coli_K12_UniProt.fasta.gz